World

 true nature of poverty.

-Really, the main cause of poverty in the World is selfishness,
+Really, the main cause of poverty in the world is selfishness

 in the form of greed.
 Therefore, the only way to properly solve

-it once and for all, is to remove World selfishness.
+it once and for all is to remove world selfishness.
 What we

-need is a World Wide Spiritual Revolution that will see people
+need is a worldwide spiritual revolution that will see people

-replace materialism with spirituality, as the most important
+replace materialism with spirituality as the most important

 thing in life.
 We need to reconstruct society and change its

-Revolution that shall define itself as 'Unselfishness with aspiration
+revolution that shall define itself as 'unselfishness with aspiration

 toward total selflessness'.

-A few months ago, I saw a World News Report in which some Indian
+A few months ago, I saw a world news report in which some Indian

-Farmers were suffering a severe drought.
+farmers were suffering a severe drought.
 They were suffering

 this drought because they had cut down most of the trees in

-You see, if the people in the Third World Countries continue
+You see, if the people in the third-world countries continue

-the planet needs lungs.
+planet needs lungs.

-Currently four billion people, out of the six billion people
+Currently, four billion people out of the six billion people

 will continue to try to improve their situation.
 They will do